DanielMistrik/Intro2Blockchain/_sources/chapters/baad/text.md

 problem.
 By going over the questions we realize that conventional methods don't quite cut it.
 Our ideal data-structure would have the following properties:
 * Is ordered.
-* Has clear rules on who and how data is added.
+* Has clear rules on how data is added and who can do it.
-* Data present in the structure can be easily verified by anyone
+* Data in the structure can be easily verified by anyone
-* Is *immutable*, that is once data is added it can't be deleted or edited.
+* Is *immutable*, this means that once data is added it can't be deleted or edited.
-* Can be shared easily among nodes in the system.
+* Can be easily shared among nodes in the system.
 * Anyone can contribute to it but can only submit valid data.

-### Blockchain Implementation (*BADS*)
+### Blockchain Implementation (*BAADS*)
 The blockchain meets the requirements above through the following data-structure:
 * Data is ordered into *blocks* and structured by *Merkle Trees*.
 * *Blocks* are united through a *linked list*.